citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### APT: implement Set and GetWirelessRebootInfo ([#5328](https://github.com/citra-emu/citra/pull/5328)) by [B3n30](https://github.com/B3n30)

 This PR implements two key services relating to Download Play Applet functionality on Citra. `SetWirelessRebootInfo` and `GetWirelessRebootInfo` are used to transfer information and arguments between reboots of Download Play.
 These are necessary so that the app is able to start another app, like in the way Download Play works via transferring a game demo from one console to another.
 Download Play does not work in Citra just yet.
-This PR is just to law the groundwork for it to hopefully work in the future!
+This PR is just to lay the groundwork for it to hopefully work in the future!

 ### NWM_UDS: Implement disconnect_reason and EjectClient ([#5331](https://github.com/citra-emu/citra/pull/5331)) by [B3n30](https://github.com/B3n30)